1999AZZAR/Autonomous_Mobile_Manipulator/README.md

 ## System Overview

+The LKS Robot Project is a comprehensive and containerized ROS2-based platform for a versatile mobile manipulator, designed for simulation in Gazebo and deployment on real hardware, with a focus on modularity, flexibility, and ease of use.

+### Project Description

+This document provides a high-level overview of the LKS Robot Project, a comprehensive and containerized ROS2-based platform for a versatile mobile manipulator.
+The project is designed for simulation in Gazebo and deployment on real hardware, with a focus on modularity, flexibility, and ease of use.

+It integrates advanced robotics capabilities, including navigation, manipulation, and automation, all orchestrated through a variety of modern interfaces.

+### Key Features

+- **Mobile Manipulation:** Combines a mobile base with a servo-based manipulator system for pick-and-place tasks in a dynamic environment.
+- **Autonomous Navigation:** Utilizes the ROS2 Navigation Stack (Nav2) for path planning, obstacle avoidance, and autonomous patrol missions.
+- **Advanced Manipulation:** Servo-based manipulation with 4-component picker system (gripper, tilt, neck, base) for precise object handling.
+- **Simulation & Reality:** Supports both realistic Gazebo simulation and real-world hardware deployment with a unified launch system.
+- **Flexible Control Interfaces:** Offers multiple points of control and integration:
+    - **n8n Workflow Automation:** A powerful, low-code platform for designing complex automation sequences (e.g., "patrol until an object is found, then pick and place it").
+    - **REST API:** A simple HTTP interface for scripting and high-level control.
+    - **WebSockets:** For real-time data streaming and interactive control.
+    - **MQTT Bridge:** For integration with IoT ecosystems and devices.
+- **Containerized Deployment:** Uses Docker and Docker Compose for consistent, reproducible, and isolated development and production environments.

+### Technology Stack

+- **Robotics Framework:** ROS 2 (Iron)
+- **Simulation:** Gazebo
+- **Containerization:** Docker, Docker Compose
+- **Navigation:** ROS 2 Navigation Stack (Nav2)
+- **Manipulation:** Servo-based control system
+- **Workflow Automation:** n8n.io
+- **Primary Language:** Python 3
+- **Robot Modeling:** URDF, xacro

+### System Capabilities

 This project provides a complete production-ready robotics platform featuring:

 - **Hexagonal robot design** with 3-wheel omnidirectional movement system